-YouTube has become a huge promotional tool for musicians, being the number one search engine for music.
+YouTube has become a huge promotional tool for musicians, ranking in as the number one search engine for music.
 Since YouTube is owned by Google, the largest search engine in the world, it’s no surprise that it will likely continue to be the leader for music discovery.

 Whether you’re using YouTube for the purpose of marketing your music, monetizing your music, or both, the number of views you accumulate should become a priority.
 But — how can you boost the number of views you’re getting on videos without digging deep into your budget?